NinaVavr/lab-cleaning-numerical-data/readme.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# Lab | Cleaning numerical data
+# Lab | Cleaning categorical data

-For this lab, we will be using the dataset in the Customer Analysis Business Case.
-This dataset can be found in files_for_lab folder.
+For this lab, we will be using the same notebook as in the previous lab.

-# Context

-An auto insurance company has collected some data about its customers including their demographics, education, employment, policy details, vehicle information on which insurance policy is, and claim amounts.
-You will help the senior management with some business questions that will help them to better understand their customers, improve their services, and improve profitability.

-# Some business Objectives:

-- Retain customers,
-- Analyze relevant customer data,
-- Develop focused customer retention programs.
-- Based on the analysis, take targeted actions to increase profitable customer response, retention, and growth.

 ## Data Analysis Process
 #### Remember the process:

-- **Case Study**
+- Case Study
 - **Get data**
 - **Cleaning/Wrangling/EDA**
 - Processing Data